omareq/omareq.github.io/antenna-calculator/README.md

 ## To do list

+[ ] Figure out why the first and last vertex of the helix are connected

+[x]	Add slider to adjust helix resolution

+[ ]	Add HPBW (Half Power Beam Width)

 [ ]	Update animations to show dimensions of antenna

 [ ]	Create stop animation option that displays static image with dimensions